bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

 :math:`s=0`) in Equation 2.14 but is conceptually different.
 The variance is an average over all paths, while the quadratic variation is taking a realized path, squaring all the values, and then summing them up.
-In this specific case they result in the same thing (not always the case).
+In the specific case of a Wiener process, they result in the same thing (not always the case for general stochastic processes).

 Finally, as you might expect, we wish to understand what happens to the scaled symmetric random walk when :math:`n \to \infty`.